Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 rb.AddForce(Vector3 force, ForceMode mode = ForceMode.Force);

-If you want to apply force in the object's local space instead of world space, use AddRelativeForce():
+The first argument is the force vector in world space.
+If you want to apply force in the object's local space instead, use AddRelativeForce():

 rb.AddRelativeForce(Vector3 localForce, ForceMode mode = ForceMode.Force);